Director of Development

 Prior to joining Lambda Legal, Westfall-Kwong was the Vice President for Individual Giving & Development Administration at Lighthouse International (an organization whose mission is to help people overcome the challenges of vision loss).
 He also has extensive experience serving the LGBT and HIV communities as Circulation Director for The Advocate; National Director of Direct Marketing for the American Foundation for AIDS Research (amfAR); Southern California Lesbian & Gay Civil Rights Co-Chair for LIFE AIDS Lobby; and an executive committee member for Long Beach Lesbian & Gay Pride.

 Westfall-Kwong obtained a B.S. in Business Administration & Marketing from California State University at Long Beach.
 Westfall-Kwong is an avid tennis player having won medals in the 1990 and 1994 Gay Games.
-He and his partner live in New Jersey with their two young daughters.
+He and his husband live in New Jersey with their two young daughters where he also serves on the Millburn School District Board of Education.
 They are both particularly grateful to the courageous Lambda Legal New Jersey plaintiffs (Eileen Opatut and Joan Garry) who helped secure the right to second-parent adoptions for same-sex parents in their state over 15 years ago.